infochimps-sales/smart-maintenance-demo/README.md

 ###The demo's storyline:

-This demo calculates the repair history of 200 simulated motors over time.
+This demo simulations the repair history of 200 simulated motors over time.
 Initially the motors are evolved using a 'run-to-fail' maintenance strategy.
-Motors generate earning while running, and they accrue some expenses when being maintained and greater expenses while they are being repaired after a failure.
-Each motor has two knobs, a Pressure (P) knob and a Temperature (T) knob, and the size of the dots in the following scatterplot shows that the longest-lived motors have settings in these intervals: 40 < P < 60 and T < 100, with motors being progressively shorter-lived the further away their P,T setting are from this sweet spot:
+Each motor has two knobs, Pressure (P) and Temperature (T), and the size of the dots in the following scatterplot shows that the longest-lived motors have (P,T) settings in this interval: 40 < P < 60 and T < 100, with motors being progressively shorter-lived the further away their P,T setting are from this sweet spot at P~50 and T<100:

 ![](https://github.com/infochimps-sales/smart-maintenance-demo/blob/master/figs/fail_factor.png)